Menu

 Taxonomic Certification Committee

 NABS established a Taxonomic Certification Committee at the 2003 annual meeting.
-The charge to this committee was the design, implementation, and management of a certification program for aquatic invertebrate identification in North America.
+The charge of this committee was the design, implementation, and management of a certification program for aquatic invertebrate identification in North America.

 Taxonomic Experts